MohammedDChowdhury/travel_advisor/README.md

 ### Users can visit any place ✔

-### Get the ratings for any restaurants, hotels and, attractions ✔
+### Get the ratings for any restaurants, hotels, and attractions ✔

 ### Retrieve lots of data about restaurants and hotels and attractions in your location or any other location in the world ✔